Ancient Egypt's Theory of Everything - Part 1

 The history of our evolution is thus implicit in the fulcrum.
 Our emotional heart is ancient.
 And how we use

-to the demon devourer of the dead.
-This is implicitly determined by our degree of mute intuitive insight into
+fed to the demon devourer of the dead.
+This is implicitly determined by our degree of mute intuitive insight

-how the cosmic order works for this is the contextual framework that we implicitly relate to in our behavior.
-This
+into how the cosmic order works for this is the contextual framework that we implicitly relate to in our behavior.

 The illustration spans and integrates our evolutionary history.
 We can either evolve through positive behavior